 Verification & Points

-Once verified, the node earns points in real-time.
-These points reflect the value of the work completed.
+Once the proof is verified, the node earns NEX Testnet Points in real time.
+These points reflect the value of the computation completed.

 6